 Because of its long and colourful history, Accra is home to many significant cultural and historic sites, including Independence Square, Kwame Nkrumah Memorial Park, The National Archives of Ghana, Osu Castle, the WEB DuBois Memorial Centre, the National Museum, and the Artists' Alliance Gallery.

 Jamestown is the oldest part of Accra, and is a busy harbour and fishing centre.
-The best time to visit is early in the morning to see the small fishing boats bringing in the day's catch; from there visitors can explore old buildings like the lighthouse, customs house, and the old colonial fort.
+The best time to visit is early in the morning, when small fishing boats bring in the day's catch.
+After that, visitors can explore old buildings like the lighthouse, customs house, and the old colonial fort.